 Adolfo lives in a small, remote village in Timor-Leste with his wife and eight children.
 Like many of the families in his community, Adolfo’s household depends on farming to make a living.
 That means relying on physical abilities to work the land, having the know-how to harvest in the best possible way, accessing essential resources, and good weather to grow crops.

-Adolfo has been receiving education, mentoring, and resources through our Vanilla Livelihoods project which helps community members get set up with everything they need to successfully grow vanilla trees.
+Adolfo has been receiving education, mentoring, and resources through our Vanilla Livelihoods project (run in partnership with Edmund Rice Foundation Australia) which helps community members get set up with everything they need to successfully grow vanilla trees.
 This includes a supply of vanilla seeds plus practical training in areas such as planting new vanilla trees in empty spaces, and effective and safe pesticide management.

 Our Field Based Officers visit Adolfo’s field once a month to see how they can support him and the other vanilla farmers from surrounding villages.
 As their vanilla trees grow, their needs change.
 Our team members are dedicated to walking alongside people throughout the whole process – from getting started, to harvesting, to selling their produce.